LinusCDE/GPSTie/README.md

 More about this topic and a python example in [this gist](https://gist.github.com/LinusCDE/05b08d4b6246e89ebd4ffe1931b2b888).

+## Libaries:
+This uses the [Markwon-Library](https://github.com/noties/Markwon) to parse the privacy policy of this app (needed for Google Play Store).

 ## FAQ:

 **App X doesn't show the expected location**: